eisenbeisr/CSC466-OffensiveSecurityResearch/README.md

 ### Project Description

-- The purpose of this project is to conduct offensive security research focused on identifying vulnerabilities within IT systems and improving cybersecurity defenses.
-The project will simulate real-world attacks using a controlled environment that includes a Kali Linux VM and a Metasploitable2 VM, providing a platform for vulnerability discovery and exploitation.
-The primary tools used in this research will be Metasploit Framework and Nmap, focusing on how they can be utilized to find and exploit vulnerabilities.
+- The purpose of this project is to conduct offensive security research primarily focused on identifying, exploiting, and mitigating fileless malware attacks within a Windows-based environment to improve cybersecurity defenses against in-memory code execution.
+This project will simulate real-world fileless attacks within a controlled environment using a Kali Linux VM and a Windows 10 VM, providing a platform for fileless vulnerability discovery and exploitation.
+The tools that will be used in this research are Metasploit Framework, Nmap, and custom Python scripts, focusing on how these tools can be utilized to discover and exploit such attacks, providing insights for enhancing traditional cybersecurity defenses against fileless malware.

 ### Tools Used

 - `Oracle VirtualBox VM` a virtualization software used for creating VMs
-- `Metasploitable2 VM` a VM intentionally configured to have exploitable vulnerabilities, also the target VM for this project
+- `Windows 10 VM` a base Windows 10 VM, also the target VM for this project
 - `Kali Linux VM` a VM configured with pre-installed offensive security tools, also the attacking VM in this project
 - `Nmap` a network mapping Linux tool used to scan IP addresses and ports on a network
 - `Metasploit Framework` a penetration testing Linux tool used for identifying and exploiting vulnerabilities on a system